How to Import Goods to the EU after July 1st, 2021?

-Thus, an insane increase in the number of customs declarations is expected from July, and in many countries, customers must start paying for the services of a customs agent every time they order any small item
+Thus, an insane increase in the number of customs declarations is expected from July.
+And in many countries, customers must start paying for the services of a customs agent every time they order any small item

 Even now, customs officials have had to physically inspect a substantial number of consignments to check their true value.
 Such controls cannot be effective under upcoming regulations.
-For the system to not fail, application of technology is the key issue.
+For the system to not fail, the application of technology is the key issue.

 Marketplaces Cannot Handle it Alone

-Given that the online store must be aware of the tax rates and import restriction in different countries in the EU, it is not very realistic for overseas online stores to be able to implement these requirements quickly and correctly.
+Given that the online store must be aware of the tax rates and import restrictions in different countries in the EU, it is not very realistic for overseas online stores to be able to implement these requirements quickly and correctly.